About Dennis

 Career

-Dennis’ continued passion for photography lead him to photograph Nature and Wildlife every chance he could.
-His first professional camera was a Minolta SRT 201 35mm camera with several lenses and other equipment.
-He later upgraded to a Minolta X-700 35mm camera with a 50mm lens, a 75-300mm lens, and a 80-200mm lens.
-As the photography equipment industry became more advanced, Dennis purchased a Minolta Maxxum 7 35mm camera.
-It was the first auto-focus camera to enter the market and the last film camera with an auto focus system.
-Because of the new Auto-Focus system, he had to upgrade to Auto-Focus lenses since his previous lenses were not compatible with the new system.
+Dennis’s continued passion for photography led him to pursue nature and wildlife photography at every opportunity.
+His first professional camera was a Minolta SRT 201 35mm, with several lenses and accessories.
+He later upgraded to a Minolta X-700 35mm camera, equipped with a 50mm lens, a 75–300mm lens, and an 80–200mm lens.
+As photography equipment became more advanced, Dennis acquired a Minolta Maxxum 7 35mm camera—the first autofocus camera on the market and the last film camera in the Maxxum line to include autofocus.
+Due to the new autofocus system, he upgraded to compatible lenses, as his older manual-focus lenses were no longer compatible.